wangkanger/DayDayUp/readme.md

 # Motivation
 This repo is originally created for organizing and motivating myself to reading papers continuously.
 There are several similar repos, e.g. [CV-arXiv-Daily](https://github.com/zhengzhugithub/CV-arXiv-Daily).
+Due to my limited ability and energy

+---

 # arXiv-CV